getpopper/popper/docs/sections/cn_workflows.md

 ### Changing the working directory

 To specify a working directory for a step you can use the `dir` attribute in the workflow.
-This will only going to change where the specified command is executed.
+This going to change where the specified command is executed.

-For example, adding `dir` to a workflow would looks like the following:
+For example, adding `dir` to a workflow results in the following:

 ```yaml
 version: '1'